Thomas-Longworth/PeakPerformance-E-Commerce/README.md

 - Python: Used to program django.

-- Django: This was the main framework for the website..
+- Django: This was the main framework for the website

 - ElephantSQL: Used to host PostgreSQL database.

+- Bootstrap for the frontend

 - Balsamiq: Used to design the websites wireframe.

+- Stripe payments: Used api for test card payments

 <br>